JamesLavin/local_hexdocs/README.md

 ### Specifying Hexdocs packages you want to save locally

-After pulling down this repository, the next step is `cd`-ing into the top directory of this repository and specifying which Elixir packages you wish to pull documentation for.
+After cloning this repository, `cd` into it and specify which Elixir packages you wish to pull documentation for.

 If you do nothing, running `elixir save_hexdocs.ex` in this directory will download all Hexdoc files for packages listed in the provided `default_packages.txt`.
 (There's nothing magical about `default_packages.txt`, which was simply my initial list of desired packages.)